jayantasamaddar/counsellor-booking-app/README.md

 ---

-## Services Available
+## Services

+Services are the offerings to patients.
+Each Service can have multiple Service Categories.
+Each Service Category gets its own page with a List of available Services for the category and Testimonials related to the Service Category.

-A List of services that require the following data structure per Service:
+A Service requires the following data structure:

 ```ts
 type ServiceCategoryTypes =